expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Expo projects with Next.js

-Using SSR for web in your universal project.
-This is preferred because you'll get full access to both tools features.
+In this approach you would be using SSR for web in your universal project.
+This is the recommended path because it gives you full access to the features of Expo and Next.js.

 <details><summary>Instructions</summary>
 <p>